pblaney/mgp1000/README.md

 The most important component of this module of the pipeline is the user-provided sample sheet CSV.
 This file includes two comma-separated columns: filename of normal sample BAMs and filename of corresponding paired tumor sample BAMs.
 An example of this is provided in `samplesheet.csv` within the `testSamples` directory.
 The sample sheet file should typically be within the main `mgp1000` directory.

 ### Note on Parameters
-There are two parameters that will prepare necessary reference files as part of this module of the pipeline, `--vep_ref_cached` and `--ref_vcf_concatenated`.
-These parameters only need be set to `no` for the **first run** of the Germline module.
+There are is a parameter that will prepare necessary reference files as part of this module of the pipeline, `--vep_ref_cached`.
+This parameter only need be set to `no` for the **first run** of the Germline module.

 ```
 nextflow run germline.nf \